 Internal Air Cost: $964 per person (this will be listed separately on our invoicing)

 Single Occupancy: For a single room, add $1995.
 Contact us to learn how you can avoid the single supplement.

 Limited to ~12 Travelers

 An important feature of our Patagonia adventure is the limited group size, as nature is best encountered in the quieter, lower-impact presence of fewer travelers.
-With no more than 10 travelers on photo departures, you’re assured plenty of space for gear and personalized attention when you need it.
+With no more than 12 travelers on this departure, you’re assured plenty of space for gear and personalized attention when you need it.

-Accommodations including a stay in Suite Domes at EcoCamp Patagonia, services of SDZWA Wildlife & Conservation Expert(s), Nat Hab's professional Expedition Leader(s) and local staff, all meals from dinner on Day 1 through breakfast on final day, regional wines with dinner, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.
+Accommodations include a stay in Suite Domes at EcoCamp Patagonia, services of SDZWA wildlife and conservation expert(s), Nat Hab's professional expedition leader(s) and local staff, all meals from dinner on Day 1 through breakfast on the final day, regional wines with dinner, most gratuities, airport transfers on Day 1 and the final day, all activities and entrance fees, all taxes, permits, and service fees.